nutttaro/llms-txt-builder/readme.txt

 = Can I customize which content is included? =

 Yes!
-Go to Settings > LLMs.txt to configure which post types, taxonomies, pages, and archives are included in your LLMs.txt file.
+Go to Settings > NT LLMs.txt to configure which post types, taxonomies, pages, and archives are included in your LLMs.txt file.

 = How often is the LLMs.txt file updated? =